CSY54/CTFDumper/README.md

 ## Notes

-Using `--auth-file` rather than typing your username/password in the command is consider safe.
+- Using `--auth-file` rather than typing your username/password in the command is consider safe.
+- `--trust-all` allows non-ASCII characters to be the name of the directory.